cvar-upm/aerostack/README.md

 ## Contact Information

+Please, write a mail to:

+- aerostack.vision4uav@gmail.com

-Current CVG (CAR, UPM-CSIC) staff that can give limited support to the usage of this stack are:
+Current and former CVG (CAR, UPM-CSIC) staff that can give limited support to the usage of this stack are:

 - Jose Luis Sanchez-Lopez: jl.sanchez@upm.es